Links to voting resources and answers to your questions.

 - By mail using this printable voter registration form (a Spanish-language version is also available)

 The last day you can register to vote is 29 days before the election you want to vote in.
-So, make sure you register or double-check your registration at least 1 month before Election Day!
+So, make sure you register or double-check your registration at least 45 days before Election Day!

 You can find deadlines for upcoming elections on the Supervisor of Elections website HERE.

-If you need to update your voter registration information, you can do so online, on paper by submitting a Voter Registration form with the new information, or by contacting the Pinellas County Supervisor of Elections Office by phone at 727-464-8683.
+If you moved within Florida and need to change your address, you can do so online, on paper by submitting a Voter Registration form with the new information, or by contacting the Pinellas County Supervisor of Elections Office by phone at 727-464-8683.
+It’s recommended to update your address as soon as you move, but there is no deadline.
+You may update your address at any time, including at your NEW polling place on Election Day.

 If you need to update your signature, you can submit a completed paper Voter Registration form with your updated signature to the Supervisor of Elections.